 Rachycentridae

 Cobia – Elongate and round in cross-section with a broad mouth and a flattened head.
-6-9 short spines precede the second dorsal fin.
-Pectoral fins long and pointed; caudal fin is forked (Kells and Carpenter 2011).
+6-9 short spines preceding second dorsal fin.
+Pectoral fins long and pointed; caudal fin forked (Kells and Carpenter 2011).

 Rajidae